tna76874/hdhweg-homeschooling-stack/README.md

 ### Requirements

 * A (virtual) server hosted by the company of your choice.
-The server should be located in germany!
 * A domain with an A-record pointing to the static IP-adress of your server.

 ### Prepare